aws-cloudformation/aws-cloudformation-resource-providers-ssm/aws-ssm-opsmetadata/docs/README.md

 #### Metadata

-An map of metadata key-value pairs to be stored in the OpsMetadata object.
+A map of metadata key-value pairs to be stored in the OpsMetadata object.

 _Required_: No